 #2.
 Bi-Weekly Mortgage Payment

-The next way to pay off your mortgage early is to create a bi-weekly mortgage payment system.
+The next mortgage pay off trick is to create a bi-weekly mortgage payment system.
 A bi-weekly system takes your monthly payment and cuts it in half, so that you pay every other week, or twice a month.

-The idea behind this is that there are 26 weeks in a year, so instead of making the normal 12 monthly payments, you are actually making 13, since 26 payments of half your monthly mortgage amount equals 13 full mortgage payments.
+The idea behind this is that there are 26 weeks in a year, so instead of making the normal 12 monthly payments, you are actually making 13, since 26 half mortgage payments equals 13 full mortgage payments.
 You end up making one extra payment each year.

 Instead, take one monthly payment and divide it by 12.
 You then pay this amount as extra principal each month for the year.